Chainsaw Hard to Start When Hot

 Notice the subjects of your fuel.
 Keep in mind that they are most likely to result in white sticky residues over time.

-These deposits may clog those carburettor jets.
+These deposits may clog those carburetor jets.
 Thus they can obstruct the fuel supply to the engine.
+This could either be because of a dirty fuel filter or damaged fuel lines.
+A dirty fuel filter needs an immediate replacement.

-In due course, the engine is going to turn extremely hot and die out.
+In due course, the engine will turn extremely hot and die out.
 Because it does not receive sufficient fuel to generate the necessary power.
 Especially, You will find this problem in husqvarna 562xp chainsaws.

 Solution

-To solve this problem, you need to invest in a carburettor repair kit.
-Then with that, you have to rejuvenate your carburettor.
+To solve this problem, you need to invest in a repair carb kit including a carb cleaner.
+Then with that, you have to rejuvenate your carburetor.

-To clean the carburettor, first, you have to take it off.
-Start off with discarding the air filter.
+To clean the carburetor, first, you have to take it off.
+Start with discarding the air filter.

 A carb cleaner spray can be very useful in this case.
 It helps in dislodging all those sticky deposits plugged in the jets.
 Thus making the carb function again.

-Just ensure that there are no fuel residues left once you are done cleaning the carburettor.
+Just ensure that there are no fuel residues left once you are done cleaning the carburetor.
+Also, I recommend replacing your fuel filter and hoses regularly, usually once a season.

 Reason 3: Defective Ignition

-This problem occurs when the spark plug electrode commences combustion by creating spark in the engine.
+When the fuel lines, fuel filter, air filter, and tank vents are all good, the next to check out is the spark plug.
+This problem occurs when the spark plug electrode commences combustion by creating a spark in the engine.
 It mostly happens in chainsaws with Milwaukee batteries.
 To avoid additional problems you should properly store Milwaukee batteries.

 This buildup reasonably occurs after prolonged use.
 It also affects the spark quality, especially at greater firing temperatures.